FAQ - Studying with a disability and/ or chronic illness(es)

 Important:

-Act promptly: the change must be initiated immediately (i.e. without culpable hesitation): e.g. when the hospital stay has been completed and studies can be resumed.
+- Act promptly: the change must be initiated immediately (i.e. without culpable hesitation): e.g. when the hospital stay has been completed and studies can be resumed.

-Seek advice: Since a change of subject can possibly lead to a loss of entitlement to BAföG, you should definitely seek advice before taking this step.
+- Seek advice: Since a change of subject can possibly lead to a loss of entitlement to BAföG, you should definitely seek advice before taking this step.
 You can get advice from the Social Counselling Service of the Studierendenwerk Darmstadt, the Disability Officer of your university, the AStA or other qualified agencies.

-TIP: If necessary, apply for a preliminary decision in writing to the "Amt für Ausbildungsförderung" (Office for the Promotion of Education).
+- TIP: If necessary, apply for a preliminary decision in writing to the "Amt für Ausbildungsförderung" (Office for the Promotion of Education).

 University graduates with disabilities and chronic illnesses can apply for a deferment of payment if their income does not exceed certain monthly rates (§ 18a Paragraph 1 BAföG) or if the BAföG funding has not yet ended.

-In addition, they can claim consideration of increased expenses due todisability as an additional hardship allowance (corresponding to § 33b of the Einkommenssteuergesetz (Income Tax Act)).
+In addition, they can claim consideration of increased expenses due to disability as an additional hardship allowance (corresponding to § 33b of the Einkommenssteuergesetz (Income Tax Act)).
 This increases the deductible up to which one can be exempted from repayment.
 The exemption period is usually one year and can also be applied for retroactively for a maximum of four months.

 Important: The exemption does not lead to a waiver of the loan debt, but is to be compared with an interest-free deferral.